 How do I upgrade?

 When you’re ready to upgrade your Watson Studio, Watson Knowledge Catalog, or Watson Machine Learning service, or any of the services that you can use with Watson Studio, you can upgrade in place without losing any of your work or data.
 You must be the owner or administrator of the IBM Cloud account for a service to upgrade it.

 - Upgrade a service that you use in Cloud Pak for Data as a Service

 How do I find my IBM Cloud account owner?

-If you have an enterprise account or work in an IBM Cloud that you don’t own, you might need to ask an account owner to give you the Watson Knowledge Catalog app Admin role or the IBM Cloud account administrator role.
+If you have an enterprise account or work in an IBM Cloud that you don’t own, you might need to ask an account owner to give you the Watson Knowledge Catalog service Admin role or the IBM Cloud account administrator role.

 To find your IBM Cloud account owner: